anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 regressed >> [notify_teams, file_report]
 ```

-### Extract features
+### Extract data

-The first step is to extract the relevant historical features from our feature store that our DataOps workflow ended with.
+The first step is to extract the relevant historical features from our feature store/DB/DWH that our DataOps workflow cached to.
 We'd normally need to provide a set of entities and the timestamp to extract point-in-time features for each of them.

 ```python linenums="1"
 # Extract features